 “Perfect.
-As for me, I’m having the Dover Sole.
+As for dinner, I’m having the Dover Sole.
 I’ve had it here before, and the soy-lime emulsion is to die for.”

 “Salmon for me,” Jennifer said.

-“They have glazed Maine lobster tail here,” Lisa said.
-“So, that’s what this Maine girl is having.”
+“Glazed Maine lobster tail is on the menu,” Lisa said.
+“So, clearly, that’s what this Maine girl is having.”

-“How cliche, but deliciously so.
-Now, put down your menus so that poor man will know that we’re ready to order.
-And when we do, Jennifer and I will order another round of drinks and we can start planning for Christmas Eve.”
+“How deliciously cliche of you.
+Now, put your menus down so that poor man will know we’re ready to order.
+And when we do, Jennifer and I will order another round of drinks and we can start brainstorming about all things Christmas Eve.”

 “What about me?”
 Lisa said.
 “I’d like another cocktail.”

-“You’re still on your second—a third would make you sloppy.”
+“You’re still on your second—a third will make you sloppy.”